aetheronhq/tech-radar/RADAR_TO_CURSOR_RULES.md

 This document provides instructions for converting the tech radar JSON into Cursor IDE rules that guide AI assistants in technology decisions.

+## ⚠️ CRITICAL: File Extension Must Be .mdc

+**IMPORTANT**: Cursor rules MUST use the `.mdc` extension, NOT `.md`.
+This is Cursor's required format for rule files.
+Always create files with `.mdc` extension!

 ## Important: Cursor Rules Format

 **Cursor uses YAML frontmatter** for rule configuration: